- Religion and Philosophy»

 Saint's Get Your House In Order!

 Now that we've explored the pros and cons of church vs televangelism as well as compared the staggering wealth of televangelist's vs the pastors behind the pulpit we may think to ourselves is it fair that the wage for the same kind of work is so unbalanced?
-Well, in order to figure this question out we made need to take the article out of a spiritual sense and more into a worldly view.
+Well, in order to figure this question out we may need to take the article out of a spiritual sense and more into a worldly view.

 In the world, we are paid according to the responsibility we hold.
 The supervisor who certainly doesn't labor as hard as the blue collar employees get paid more because he has more responsibility.
 He is accountable when things go wrong.
 Now back to a religious sense.
 It seems fitting that whoever feeds the largest flock receives the higher wage.
 Also, there is more responsibility that goes along with that privilege because "To much is given, much is required."